luwam-kh/my-first-project/README.md

-# contribute to my project, by opening pull request
+# contribute to my project, by opening a pull request
 This is my first project